flauntingspade4/huffman-comprs/README.md

 # huffman-comprs

-A basic implementation of a Huffman Tree, in rust, with methods to generate it from a string reference
+huffman-comprs is a rust implementation of a Huffman tree, with a work-in-progress CLI to go with it, allowing fast compression and decompression from the associated .rz filetype

-# Example
+# Usage

+Both the library, and a basic cli are avaliable:

+## Library

 In `Cargo.toml` :